CHIA-AN-YANG/expense-tracker/Readme.md

 ```bash
 npm run dev
 ```
-Now, enter http://localhost:3000/ in your browser to see it on the browser!
+Now, enter http://localhost:3000/ in your browser to see it on web!

 ### Delete all records
 The link http://localhost:3000/destroy will remove all data in your records.
 Please use with caution.

 ## Contact
-Feel free to drop me a line and let me know how can I make this project better
+Feel free to drop me a line about this project, and let me know how to make it better